bencodezen/bencodezen/content/blog/weekly-awesome-report-1.md

 ---
-title: "Weekly Awesome Report #1"
+title: 'Weekly Awesome Report #1'
 date: 2019-01-04 17:00:00
 type: post
 blog: true
 excerpt: A review and celebration of my achievements and picks of the week for the week of January 4th, 2019.
 tags:
   - Progress Reports
 ---

 ## Overview